andyfischer/arqe/README.md

  - If we want to have good runtime performance, we often need to move tasks from runtime to build-time.
 A specific example in the web world is taking client-side HTML rendering and moving to happen ahead of time on the server (SSR).

+With Arqe we're hoping to build a single unified system for managing data.
+For each data query, the system could understand whether it can be performed at build-time versus runtime.
+And since it's a reified attribute, we could add more build stages as needed.
+Then the system knows enough that it can efficiently pregenerate any arbitrary derived data for a certain stage.